Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Geforce GTX 770 should in theory be much better than the GeForce GTX 950 overall. (explain)
+Memory BandwidthTheoretically speaking, the Geforce GTX 770 should be a lot faster than the GeForce GTX 950 overall. (explain)

-Texel RateThe Geforce GTX 770 should be a lot (about 172%) more effective at AF than the GeForce GTX 950. (explain)
+Texel RateThe Geforce GTX 770 should be quite a bit (about 172%) more effective at texture filtering than the GeForce GTX 950. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison